Penny the Doberman Pinscher outshines the field to claim Best in Show at 150th Westminster Kennel Club Dog Show

 (CNN) — Penny the Doberman Pinscher was named Best in Show at the 2026 Westminster Kennel Club Dog Show on Tuesday.

-The competition as stiff, and as the seven finalists took one last lap around the arena, the tension was thick enough to cut with a knife.
+The competition was stiff, and as the seven finalists took one last lap around the arena, the tension was thick enough to cut with a knife.

 The New York crowd seemed to reserve their loudest cheers for the four-year-old Doberman Pinscher, and in the end, she prevailed and became the 42nd female to win the prestigious Best in Show award.
 It marked the fifth time a Doberman has taken the top prize at Westminster.